succinctlabs/sp1/book/developers/common-issues.md

 ## Rust Version Errors

-If you are using `alloy` or another library that has an MSRV (minimum supported rust version) of 1.76.0 or higher, you may encounter an error like this when building your program.
+If you are using a library that has an MSRV (minimum supported rust version) of 1.76.0 or higher, you may encounter an error like this when building your program.

 ```txt
 package `alloy v0.1.1 cannot be built because it requires rustc 1.76 or newer, while the currently active rustc version is 1.75.0-nightly`
 ```

 This is due to the fact that the Succinct Rust toolchain might be built with a lower version than the MSRV of the crates you are using.
 You can check the version of the Succinct Rust toolchain by running `cargo +succinct --version`.
-If we have released a more recent version of the Succinct Rust toolchain, you can update it by running `sp1up` again to update the toolchain and CLI to the latest version.
+The Succinct Rust toolchain's latest version is 1.79, and you can update to the latest version by running [`sp1up`](../getting-started/install.md).

-You can also fix this issue with the following:
+If that doesn't work (i.e. the MSRV of the crates you are using is still higher than the version of the Succinct Rust toolchain), you can try the following:

-- If using `cargo prove build` directly, pass the `--ignore-rust-version` flag:
+- If you're using `cargo prove build` directly, pass the `--ignore-rust-version` flag:

   ```bash
   cargo prove build --ignore-rust-version